mhnaufal/kopid-api/README.md

 ## Unit Tests

+_Currently unit test need to be run manually and its still using [Postman](https://github.com/mhnaufal/kopid-api/blob/main/docs/Kopit%2019%20API.postman_collection.json)_

 ## What I learned from this Project

 1. Be grateful that now we have **Go** and **Rust**
 2. `g++ main.cpp` command its good, `Makefile` is great, but `CMake` is awesome
 3. I love when I compile, because I can have 5 minutes to do other useful things
 4. Segmentaution fault is our friend, but how we dealt with it is our enemy
+5. The most important thing is I learn **how to build and run C++** application manually without help any IDE _(but I use CMake autoamtion from VSCode 😭)_

 ## Acknowledgments